nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 ## **Examining Performance Metrics in the FlashArray Web Interface Dashboard**

-Now that we have a workload running let's examine some key performance metrics displayed on the FlashArray Array Performance Dashboard.
+Now that we have a workload running, let's examine some key performance metrics displayed on the FlashArray Array Performance Dashboard.

 - [ ] Open the FlashArray web interface again.
-On main dashboard, the **Array Performance** panel shows the current **Latency**, **IOPS**, and **Bandwidth** metrics for the array.
+On the main dashboard, the **Array Performance** panel shows the current **Latency**, **IOPS**, and **Bandwidth** metrics for the array.

 - [ ] **Examine** each of the performance metrics in the Array Performance Panel.
-The metrics reported on the chart show the latests values sampled.
-To see values from pervious points in time,
+The metrics reported on the chart show the latest values sampled.
+To see values from previous points in time,

     - [ ] **Hover** your mouse over the charts and the values in the fields on the upper right of each chart will be updated with the values at that time interval.